Adrenocrom/sven.nvim/README.md

 # sven.nvim

-A minimal Neovim plugin that opens the [`sven`](https://github.com/yourname/sven) CLI in a dedicated `nofile` buffer and streams its output inline — no temporary files, no `:terminal`, no external dependencies beyond Neovim and `sven`.
+A minimal Neovim plugin that opens the `sven` CLI in a dedicated `nofile` buffer and streams its output inline.
+It allows you to chat with your AI agent or ask questions about your current code without leaving the editor.

 <p align="center">
   <img src="https://img.shields.io/badge/Neovim-0.7%2B-green?logo=neovim" alt="Neovim 0.7+">